 The amount of storage space on the interior and exterior of an RV is often overlooked when choosing an RV floor plan.
 But take it from us (with 20+ years of living full-time on the road): RV living requires good organizational skills.
 Having sufficient storage space for your style and duration of travel can make life on the road so much easier to manage.

 Regardless of the size of the RV you’re buying, focus on floor plans with as many spacious cabinets, closets, and exterior storage compartments as possible to accommodate your gear.
+For some good organizational ideas, see our post on RV storage ideas.

 Living in an RV calls for some heavy-duty organizational skills so that when you need something, you’ll know right where to find it.

 This one may be a bigger deal than you think.
 You probably know that slide-outs are extensions that expand the interior living space of your RV when it’s parked.
-They can really increase the space inside a rig, but as we note in our post on RV slide-outs, they have their share of pros & cons.
+They can really increase the feeling of roominess inside a rig, but as we note in our post on RV slide-outs, they have their share of pros & cons.
+So, when deciding whether to purchase an RV with slide-outs, keep a couple of important points in mind.

-First, slide-outs add to the weight of an RV and they also add to your maintenance concerns.
+First, slide-outs add to the weight of an RV, and they also add to your maintenance concerns.

-Maybe even more important, if you do decide you’d like an RV with slide-outs, be sure the layout of the rig works for you with slides IN as well as OUT.
-There are many floor plans with bad arrangements in this regard, making it difficult or even impossible to get around inside the RV when the slides are retracted/in.
+Maybe even more important, if you do decide you’d like an RV with slide-outs, be sure the rig’s layout works for you, with slides IN as well as OUT.
+There are many floor plans with poor layouts in this regard, making it difficult (or even impossible!) to get around inside the RV when the slides are retracted/in.
+This is something you want to know before you buy.
+Avoid getting an RV you’ve only been in with the slides extended.

-This can be very important if, for example, you’re overnighting in a Walmart or other parking lot or at a rest stop, since you should avoid putting your slides out in those situations whenever possible.
-(See our post Can You Camp In Walmart Parking Lots? for more information.)
+Always ask to tour it with all slides retracted so you’ll have a good grasp of the space that’ll be available whenever you can’t extend your slides.
+This can be very important if, for example, you’re overnighting in a Walmart parking lot or at a rest stop, since you should avoid putting your slides out in those situations whenever possible (see our post Can You Camp In Walmart Parking Lots? for more information).

 Interior Layout

-We suggest that the top three most important considerations when RV shopping are Floorplan, floorplan, floorplan!
-After you figure out the size range you’re interested in, there is absolutely nothing more important than floorplan.
+We suggest that the top three most important considerations when RV shopping are floorplan, floorplan, floorplan!
+After you figure out the size range you’re interested in, there is absolutely nothing more critical than the floor plan.
+The interior layout of your RV impacts flow and functionality.
+Look carefully at the layout and consider how well the various areas are set up to determine whether it suits your needs.

 Size and Maneuverability

 The size of an RV and its maneuverability are crucial factors to balance when you’re considering any rig.
 Large RVs such as Class A motorhomes and big 5th wheels offer much more living space.
-However, they can also be challenging to maneuver, especially in tight campgrounds or on narrow roads and city streets.
-(Check out our posts on backing up a motorhome and how to back up a trailer.)
+However, they can also be challenging to maneuver, especially in tight campgrounds or on narrow roads and city streets (check out our posts on backing up a motorhome and how to back up a trailer).

 Maneuvering narrow roads or city streets, or backing into a tight campsite can be challenging in a larger RV.